lrusso/ArduinoWavePlayer/README.md

 ## How to Guide:

-Convert your WAV file into a new 8000 MHz Mono WAV file.
+Convert your WAV file into a new 8 bits, 8000 MHz and Mono WAV file.

 ```
 sox mywave.wav -c 1 -b 8 -r 8000 myfinalwave.wav